 Cinnamomum cassia is a spice that is produced from the inner bark of the cinnamomum verum tree which is native to Sri Lanka.
 It is also known as true cinnamon, Chinese cinnamon, Chinese cassia or cinnamomum zeylanicum.
 It tends to be sold under the name Cinnamon when in the form of a spice, as powder or sticks of bark.
 However when it is sold as an essential oil it often has the name cinnamomum cassia.

-How is Cinnamon Essential Oil Obtained?
+How is Cassia Essential Oil Obtained?

 Various methods are used to obtain cinnamomum cassia essential oil, such as drying and grinding the seeds and steaming the bark, leaves, twigs and flowers.
 Cassia produces a slightly sweet aroma, and it imparts a spicy taste that has a slight bite.